nhos-project/nhos-project.github.io/_posts/2017-09-30-august-sept-roundup.md

 <a id="a_spot_of_bother"></a>
 ### A spot of bother.
-Behind the scenes, we've been in a spot of bother with the Department of Health NHS Brand Police.
+Behind the scenes we've been in a spot of bother with the Department of Health NHS Brand Police.
 When Marcus and I started this project, we knew that blending by _NHS_ & _Ubuntu_ together we'd a) quickly explain exactly what the thing was; b) be likely to get in trouble with Canonical or the DoH.
 And so it came to pass that Canonical were totally fine with the remix and the DoH were not.

-Marcus has posted more details in a forum post [NHSbuntu Name Change](https://www.openhealthhub.org/t/nhsbuntu-name-change/1211)
+Marcus has posted more details in his post - [NHSbuntu Name Change](https://www.openhealthhub.org/t/nhsbuntu-name-change/1211)

 <a id="working_with_us"></a>
 ### Working with us.

-<a id="actually_using_nhsbuntu"></a>
-### Actually using NHSbuntu.
+We've had several big names in open source get in touch with us.

+**Canonical** approached us after the El Reg article.
+We've discussed becoming an Official Ubuntu Flavour and using the Canonical tools to make our lives easier and the build faster.

+**RedHat** have also been in touch recently.
+Talking with them has made us think about becoming a cross-distribution project.
+Watch this space!

+**Cisco** invited us to collaborate in a healthcare 'alternative desktop' demonstrator.
+This could lead to a significant pilot in at an NHS Trust.
+Fingers crossed!

+**Hashicorp** are getting behind us, supporting us with sponsorship and access to the cloud services they offer.
+We've been using Vagrant and Packer in creating NHSbuntu, so support from them is most welcome.

+**Chocolatey** are also getting involved.
+Hopefully we'll be able to offer an official N3 hosted package repository for applications widely used on MS desktops in the NHS.

 <a id="whats_coming_up"></a>
 ### What’s coming up.
+**Renaming the project** We've started to rename ourselves as _NHoS_.
+You may have already noticed that our website and twitter name have changed.
+Please bear with us while we tranisition many things.

+**Events** We'll be presenting at this RedHat event in Leeds in November [Driving Public Sector Digital Transformation through Open Source Solutions](https://www.redhat.com/en/about/events/driving-digital-transformation-through-open-source-solutions-leeds)

+### Thanks
+We've had loads of messages of support and encouragement over the last few months.
+We appreciate it.
+Thank you.